llee454/hornet-website/modules/presentation/Readme.md

 /*
   Accepts no arguments and disables tab focus on this step instance's focus element.
+Returns undefined.

   This function is called when IntroJS unhighlights this step instance.